nxtrace/NTrace-core/README.md

 Document Language: English | [简体中文](README_zh_CN.md)

-⚠️ This is the README for the V1 version of NextTrace.
+⚠️ This is the README for the V1 Enhanced version of NextTrace.

-Differences between version v1.1.2 and v1.2.0:
-* Added and fixed support for some third-party GEOIP APIs
-    * ipinfo
-    * ipinfoLocal, which is the offline version of the ipinfo database
-    * chunzhen
-    * ipinsight
-    * (disable-geoip)
-* Added some parameters
-    * For use in secondary development by other projects
-        * JSON output
-        * raw output
-    * Parse only the IPv4/IPv6 addresses of the domain
-    * packet-size to set the ICMP packet size
-    * timeout to set the timeout period
-* Supports accessing APIs through socks5/http proxy
-* Supports more parameters in fasttrace mode
-* Added cache handling to speed up resolution
-* Fixed some bugs
-* Golang v1.21.0

 ### Automated Install